HSO Report: Current State of the Internet in America

 In fact, recognizing this, the FCC and internet service providers across the country are actively supporting ways to bring reliable internet to as many Americans as possible.
 A few ways they’re accomplishing this is by offering financial assistance programs like the Emergency Broadband Benefit and Lifeline.
 These programs directly help households overcome obstacles such as price and availability.

-To see what ISPs are available near you, enter your zip code below!
+To find internet providers near you, enter your zip code below!